In a recent study from the University of Massachusetts Dartmouth, researchers found that social media use among Fortune 500 companies has slowed down.

-However, for those companies in the Fortune 500 who do use social media like blogging… they seem to be doing it right… especially the following four.
+However, those companies in the Fortune 500 who do use social media, like blogging, seem to be doing it right, especially the following four.

-Let’s look at these corporations to see what they do to create popular and engaging blogs and how you can leverage their success for your blog.
+Let’s look at these corporations to see what they do to create popular and engaging blogs and how you can implement their successful strategies to help your blog grow.

 Lesson #1: Let Your Audience Think for You

 Starbucks does a lot of things right, and running My Starbucks Idea blog is one of them.
 It’s a perfect example of what they call crowdsourcing.

 - You can explore problems inexpensively and quickly.

 - You can tap a wider audience of talent than what your business or organization has in-house.

 - You can gain insights on your customers by listening to the crowd.

 - You can build your brand as the community engages in common tasks like an idea creation.